gurugio/book_linuxkernel_blockdrv/create_disk.md

 Please note one thing.
 blk_queue_make_request() creates a connection between request_queue object and mybrd_make_request_fn() function.
 Every queue has a pair of producer and consumer which add data in the queue and extract data from the queue, respectively.
-Can you guess where the producer and consumer of request_queue are?
+Can you guess what the producer and consumer of request_queue are?
 Kernel already has both of the producer and consumer.
 Because they are common for all block device, kernel developers implements the generic framework to handle request_queue for device driver developers.
 (One of kernel developer's job is making a common framework for device drivers.